Hell: Judaism

 Judaism does not have a specific doctrine about the afterlife, but it does have a mystical/Orthodox tradition of describing Gehinnom.
-Gehinnom is not hell, but originally a grave and in later times a sort of Purgatory where one is judged based on one's life's deeds, or rather, where one becomes fully aware of one's own shortcomings and negative actions during one's life.
+Gehinnom is originally a grave and in later times a sort of Purgatory where one is judged based on one's life's deeds, or rather, where one becomes fully aware of one's own shortcomings and negative actions during one's life.
 The Kabbalah explains it as a "waiting room" (commonly translated as an "entry way") for all souls (not just the wicked).
 The overwhelming majority of rabbinic thought maintains that people are not in Gehinnom forever; the longest that one can be there is said to be 12 months, however, there has been the occasional noted exception.
 Some consider it a spiritual forge where the soul is purified for its eventual ascent to Olam Habah (heb. עולם הבא; lit.
 "The world to come", often viewed as analogous to heaven).
 This is also mentioned in the Kabbalah, where the soul is described as breaking, like the flame of a candle lighting another: the part of the soul that ascends being pure and the "unfinished" piece being reborn.

 According to Jewish teachings, hell is not entirely physical; rather, it can be compared to a very intense feeling of shame.
 People are ashamed of their misdeeds and this constitutes suffering which makes up for the bad deeds.
 When one has so deviated from the will of God, one is said to be in Gehinnom.
 This is not meant to refer to some point in the future, but to the very present moment.
 The gates of teshuva (return) are said to be always open, and so one can align his will with that of God at any moment.
 Being out of alignment with God's will is itself a punishment according to the Torah.

 Many scholars of Jewish mysticism, particularly of the Kabbalah, describe seven "compartments" or "habitations" of hell, just as they describe seven divisions of heaven.
 These divisions go by many different names, and the most frequently mentioned are as follows: